 Running Out of Daylight

-Always build in a time buffer, and know that the trail may get dark (e.g., mountains or forest canopy block light) well before whatever is official sunset time.
+Always build in a time buffer, and know that the trail may get dark (e.g., the sun drops behind mountains or forest canopy) well before whatever you think is the official sunset time.

 A mistake as innocuous as taking a wrong turn could cost you more daylight than expected.
 In low light, mountainous trails with views turn from blessings to dangerous hazards.
 Be prepared with a few simple items that will help you get through an unexpected overnight stay so that you can get out safely at first light.

 Although cumbersome, carry more water than you think you need, and stay in the shade as much as possible.
-Have a reliable way to treat water (e.g., chlorine dioxide or a Sawyer filter are inexpensive solutions) in your survival kit for peace of mind.
+Have a reliable way to treat water (e.g., chlorine dioxide or a Sawyer filter are inexpensive emergency solutions) in your survival kit for peace of mind.

 Quality sunscreen is frequently more expensive in Asia, and much of the stuff you find in remote areas is fake or expired.
 Add sunscreen to the list of things you should bring from home rather than plan to purchase locally.

-Antihistamine (Benadryl is a popular brand) pills and cream should be part of your first aid kit for Asia in case you have an allergic reaction to some unfriendly flora.
+Antihistamine (Benadryl is a popular brand) pills and hydrocortisol cream should be part of your first aid kit for Asia in case you have an allergic reaction to some unfriendly flora.
 They'll also help you in case you are bitten or stung by something.

 Many dangerous situations that occur while hiking in Asia are due to unexpected slips and falls.

 Although flip-flops are the default footwear of choice in Asia, they are not suitable for hiking and scrambling.
-Volcanic shale can be brittle and loose; tourists die every year while climbing volcanoes in places such as West Sumatra.Continue to 9 of 10 below.
+Volcanic shale can be brittle and loose; tourists die every year while climbing volcanoes in places such as West Sumatra.

 You are likely to encounter many species of monkeys while trekking in Asia.
-Macaques in particular are curious and can sometimes turn aggressive.
-Even one bite or scratch from a monkey can result in a fever or infection; all bites require rabies shots.
+Southeast Asia's Macaques, in particular, are curious and can sometimes act aggressively if you are carrying food.

 Even if a bite isn't serious, rabies has a zero survival rate, and symptoms don't appear until it's too late.
 If bitten, you'll have to abort your adventure and get to a clinic right away.

 Monkeys have an uncanny sense of smell; any food you are carrying—even unopened—can bring a lot of attention on the trail!
 Immediately drop anything that a monkey grabs.
 Unfortunately, this even applies to the strap of your expensive camera; playing tug-of-war could result in a bite.

 Unexpected weather is the number one killer of adventure travelers in Asia, and not just while trekking in the snowy Himalayas.

-Heavy rain can come in monsoon volume, turning trails into rivers and hiding the safe path beneath mud.
+Heavy rain can come in monsoon volume, turning trails into muddy rivers that are hard to follow without falling.
 Early-morning starts are best.
-Most thunderstorms pop up in the heat of the afternoon.
+Most thunderstorms tend to pop up in the heat of the afternoon.